Fulbright–National Geographic Digital Storytelling Fellowship

 Preference will be given to candidates with demonstrated experience and talent in storytelling.
 Candidates must have completed at least an undergraduate degree by the commencement of the Fulbright award.

-All application materials for the 2017-2018 award, including academic transcripts and letters of reference must be submitted in the Embark Online Application and Reference System by October 11, 2016 at 5:00 p.m.
-Eastern Time.
+All application materials, including academic transcripts and letters of recommendation must be submitted in the Embark Online Application and Recommendation System by October 9, 2018 at 5pm Eastern Time.
 Hard copy submissions will not be accepted.

 Please carefully review the following as the requirements differ from those of the traditional Fulbright grant: